-This NPOS project started on September 1st 2019 with an initial duration of one year.
-It will connect the various Dutch Open Science initiatives and stakeholders that provide information and support for researchers.
+This NPOS project started on September 1st 2019 with an duration of 18 months.

 - Improving the findability of information on Open Science by connecting the following websites: openscience.nl; openaccess.nl; research-software.nl; auteursrechten.nl in a more efficient way;

 - Widely shared and clear guidance on topics such as Open Access, FAIR data and PlanS;

 - Broadly shared examples of proven concepts in the field of informing and supporting researchers;

 - Collect and share best practices for researchers undertaking Open Science;

 - Help with organizing Open Science meetings, cafés and other interactive sessions on a local level.

 Sander Bosch, Open Science Coordinator at the Vrije Universiteit (VU) Amsterdam.
 He was trained as a researcher in computational cognitive neuroscience.
 At the VU, he initiates and coordinates projects relating to Open Access, Research Data Management, Public Engagement and Open Science Skills & Knowledge.